Review of top quark mass measurements in CMS: Conceptual and experimental aspects of top quark mass measurements

-Assuming a Poisson distribution of the observed yields \distdetpr, the likelihood for the unfolding problem can be written as \begin{linenomath} \end{linenomath} The maximum likelihood estimate for the unfolded distribution \distgenpr can then be obtained as $\distgenpr=R^{-1}\distdetpr$.
+The maximum likelihood estimate for the unfolded distribution \distgenpr can then be obtained as $\distgenpr=R^{-1}\distdetpr$.
 When detector resolution effects are larger or of comparable size to the desired binning in the unfolded distribution, the unfolding problem can become ill-conditioned.
 This means that small differences in \distdetpr can lead to large effects on the evaluated \distgenpr.
 In such cases, the statistical fluctuations in \distdetpr can result in extremely large variances in estimates of \distgenpr.
 However, in cases where $R$ is sufficiently diagonal, this simple approach is the preferred method, as it provides an unbiased estimate of \distgenpr.